 A message from Bob Conlin, President and CEO, NAVEX Global

 Our Code of Conduct is intended to help us make good decisions on the job every day.
-Of course, no code can cover every possible topic or situation, which is why we count on everyone on our team to use good judgment and ask questions whenever there is doubt about what to do.
+Of course, no code can cover every possible topic, scenario or situation, which is why we count on everyone on our team to use good judgment and ask questions whenever there is doubt about what to do.